hengxingzou/Zou2023AmNat/README.md

 # Code Files

+All simulations were run in R version 4.2.1.

 - `Functions_SpatialBH.R` contains all functions used for contructing the model and running simulations.
 - `FiguresReadMe.Rmd` contains all code for generating figures in the main text and the appendix.
 Running any portion of this file will automatically run `Functins_SpatialBH.R`.
 Note that running all simulations takes a long time; we therefore do not recommend knitting this file.
 Instead, we have provided a `.RData` file that contains all generated data.